Disclosure of payments made to HCPs in Ireland.

-The link below will take you to our disclosures for Ireland in line with the EFPIA and IPHA code that we are making through IPHA and to a note on the methodology used to set out the data in the report.
+The link below will take you to our disclosures for Ireland in line with the EFPIA code and the Irish Pharmaceutical Healthcare Association (IPHA) code, that we are making through IPHA.

-Media enquiries: Please contact Claire Taaffe, Communications Director, GSK Ireland.
+Media enquiries: Please contact Jacinta Collins, Communications Director, GSK Ireland.